idaholab/virtual_test_bed/doc/content/microreactors/hpmr_h2/hpmr_h2_model.md

 mpirun -np 192 dire_wolf-opt -i neutronics_eigenvalue.i
 ```

 With these commands, the run should take 20-25 minutes.
-The input can be also run with the BlueCRAB executable if Sockeye executable is available using:
+The input can be also run with the BlueCRAB executable as long as it contains Sockeye using:

 ```language=CPP
 mpirun -np 192 blue_crab-opt -i neutronics_eigenvalue.i